whosonfirst/go-rasterzen/README.md

     	Seed SVG tiles.
   -seed-worker string
     	The type of worker for seeding tiles.
-Valid workers are: lambda, local. (default "local") -timings
+Valid workers are: lambda, local. (default "local") -svg-options string
+    	The path to a valid RasterzenSVGOptions JSON file.
+  -timings
     	Display timings for tile seeding.
 ```